GA-CyberWorkforceAcademy/GTA-Labs/pass-crack.md

 *Using the information provided above, determine the hash function that was used to generate the value currently stored in your entry of the shadow password file and the salt value.

-- Execute the following command to list some account information (where the "-l” is the letter ell, not the number one):
+- Execute the following command to list some account information (where the "-l” the letter, not the number one):

 ```
     chage -l student